How to Move an Injured Victim

 Assume a crouching position without letting go of the victim’s arm.
 You now have the victim cradled between your legs.
 Press the victim ’s arm firmly against their chest.

 With your back straight, stand and lift the casualty up.
-Walk backwards trailing the victim with you.
+Walk backward trailing the victim with you.
 Watch out for obstacles behind you.